alban-read/M1-MICRO-FORTH/M1MicroForth.md

 **TIMEIT**

-TIMEIT *word*, displays a words runtime.
+TIMEIT *word*, displays a words run time.

 That is it displays how long a word takes to run.